 LAM has decades of cross-cultural and prospective studies supporting the efficacy of this method.
 Here are just a few of the health agencies that support LAM as an effective method of birth control: World Health Organization, Society of Obstetricians and Gynaecologists of Canada, Planned Parenthood, and the Center for Disease Control and Prevention (CDC).

 Moms who breastfeed exclusively on cue, day or night, without bottles, pacifiers, or mother-baby separation, get their periods back on average about 14.6 months after birth.
-I know a few unfortunate breastfeeding mamas whose cycles returned after only 6 weeks, but I didn’t get a period until 16 months after Tee was born and 17 months after Kay was born.
+Remember, that’s an average.
+Some breastfeeding mamas get their cycles back after only six weeks, and others go two years or longer!
+I didn’t get a period until 16 months after Tee was born, and 17 months after Kay was born.

 If you’re not exclusively breastfeeding, then LAM is obviously not for you.
 You do have plenty of other birth control options though.
 Condoms or an IUD (hormonal or copper) are among the most common methods for women after childbirth.
 Some doctors will implant the IUD for you immediately after birth, saving you a second trip back with an infant in tow.

-Hormonal birth control containing estrogen, like the pill, patch, or ring may impact your milk supply and even postpartum mood, so it’s best to avoid these especially if you’re breastfeeding.
+Hormonal birth control containing estrogen, like the pill, patch, or ring have been known to impact milk supply and even postpartum mood, so it’s best to avoid these especially if you’re breastfeeding.
 Some women do quite well with the progestin-only minipill instead, though it is slightly less effective than combination birth control.

 There’s also the birth control shot, but if you’re planning on trying to get pregnant again soon this may not be your best option as it can take up to 10 months or longer to return to full fertility after you stop using Depo-Provera.
-There are also lesser-used barrier options of female condom, diaphragm, cervical cap, or cervical sponge (am I the only one who can’t think of this without thinking of Elaine in that episode of Seinfeld?!).
-Finally, some women use natural family planning, or charting, successfully, but this method requires daily checks of your basal temperature and/or cervical fluid so some may find it too labour-intensive.
+There are also the lesser-used barrier options of female condom, diaphragm, cervical cap, or cervical sponge (am I the only one who can’t think of this without thinking of Elaine in that episode of Seinfeld?).
+Finally, some women use natural family planning (charting) successfully, but this method requires daily checks of your basal temperature and/or cervical fluid to be moderately effective, so many women find it too labour-intensive.

 Of course when you know for sure you’re done, there’s also the “permanent” method of tubal ligation for you or vasectomy for your partner, but be very, very sure!
 Reversals can be expensive and success is not guaranteed.
 Depending on what type of tubal ligation you had, pregnancy rates after a reversal range from 40-85%.